-If you’re eating closer to the way your ancestors did, you probably politely pass when the s’mores come out.
-Now, you can join in the fun.
-You’ll never be left wanting for campfire s’mores again thanks to these Paleo graham crackers and homemade gooey marshmallows.
+If you’re eating closer to the way your ancestors did, you would likely politely pass if s’mores were brought out.
+Now though, you can join in the fun.
+You’ll never be left wanting toasty s’mores again thanks to these gluten-free graham crackers and gooey marshmallows.

 Making your own crackers may be intimidating, but it’s easy.
 The dough comes together quickly and is fun to roll and cut out.
 They would be a great activity to do with kids or friends, and the dough is egg-free so you can taste it before baking.